-Minimum Age of Sellers and Types of Beverages
+Minimum Age of Sellers and Types of Beverages.
 Most states specify the same minimum age for sellers of all types of alcoholic beverages.
-As of January 1, 2022, six states specify that off-premises sellers be 21 or older for all beverage types.
-Two states require off-premises sellers to be at least 19 years old for all beverage types.
-Eighteen states have set the minimum age at 18 across beverage types.
-Six states allow all three beverage types to be sold by youth ages 16-17; this is an increase of one state from the previous year (West Virginia lowered its minimum age of off-premises seller from 18 to 16 years old).
-For an example of how these policies affect a specific beverage, please see Exhibit 2.12, showing the minimum allowed age to sell beer by state.
+As of January 1, 2023:

+- Six states specify that off-premises sellers be 21 or older for all beverage types - Two states require off-premises sellers to be at least 19 years old for all beverage types - 19 states have set the minimum age at 18 across beverage types - Seven states allow all three beverage types to be sold by youth ages 16-17

-Among states with requirements, the minimum age varies by type of alcohol, with age requirements generally higher for the sale of distilled spirits and lower for beer.
+For an example of how these policies affect a specific beverage, please see Exhibit 2.11, showing the minimum allowed age to sell beer by state.
+Among states that have differing minimum ages for sellers depending on the type of alcoholic beverage, the minimum age for selling beer tends to be the lowest compared to wine and distilled spirits; thus, Exhibit 2.12 shows the minimum age allowed to sell beer.

-Manager or Supervisor Presence
+Manager or Supervisor Presence.
 Fifteen states require that a supervisor or manager be present when an underage seller conducts an alcoholic beverage transaction.
-This is an increase of one state from the previous year, as West Virginia added this requirement to law.